 As it is, the cabal-like guild of Gondoliers doesn’t give too much away.
-We know that only 425 Gondolier licenses are awarded by the city of Venice, that boats are often passed down from father to son, and that even though the first, and only official, female Gondolier was crowned Gondoliera in 2010, she’s only allowed to work in place of one one of the other Gondoliers, so she’s basically a sick leave Gondolier.
-Another theatre for the world to believe that Italy’s somewhat chauvinistic tendencies have died down at least a little.
+We know that only 425 Gondolier licenses are awarded by the city of Venice, that boats are often passed down from father to son, and that the first, and only official, female Gondolier was crowned Gondoliera in 2010, but she’s only allowed to work in place of one one of the other Gondoliers, so she’s basically a sick leave Gondolier.

 Usually, if a woman was to inherit a Gondola from her husband, then as a widow, she would be allowed to employ a substitute on her husband’s license for two years, or until her son grows old enough to enter the guild, but would not be allowed to fill those duties herself, so it’s not instantly apparent how Giorgia Boscolo managed to become a part of the guild and a Gondolier.
-One assumes that it was by one of two traditional methods – by being born into the trade or by being found by another Gondolier – who would then act as trainer, teaching the intricate secrets of their society and the complex techniques, such as the voga ad un solo remo, used to navigate the Gondola through the network of canals.
-The way it’s been for at least 900 years.
+One assumes that it was by one of two traditional methods: by being born into the trade or by being found by another Gondolier who would then act as trainer, teaching the intricate secrets of their society and the complex techniques, such as the Voga Veneta.

-Gondoliers have been talked of since the 1000’s and some say that the Gondola at least, has been in existence since the 600’s – though evidence of this is lacking, so naturally it’s easy to find a reference or two in literature.
+Gondoliers have been talked of since the 1000’s and some say that the Gondola at least, has been in existence since the 600’s, though evidence of this is lacking, but it’s easy to find a reference or two in literature.
 My favourite of which is outlined in Giacomo Casanova’s memoir Story of My Life, where he talks of one of his favourite late-night pastimes: unmooring the gondolas to enrage the blaspheming gondoliers the next morning, who then had a reputation as fighters and drunks.

-Of course todays more modern Gondoliers are better known as touts rather than the gambling drunks of old, found lingering on the banks of canals constantly purpose poised and ready to pounce on their next 100 Euro fare.
-That’s not to say they don’t share some traits with their distant ancestors – indeed, one of the most noted reasons for an absent Gondolier is suspension for bad behaviour – usually fighting amongst themselves.
+Of course today’s modern Gondoliers are better known as touts rather than the gambling drunks of old, found lingering on the banks of canals constantly purpose poised and ready to pounce on their next 100 Euro fare.
+That’s not to say they don’t share some traits with their distant ancestors – indeed, one of the most noted reasons for an absent Gondolier is suspension for bad behaviour.
+Usually fighting amongst themselves.